Luis Gonzalez (outfielder, born 1967)

 Luis Emilio Gonzalez (born September 3, 1967), nicknamed "Gonzo", is an American former baseball outfielder who played 19 seasons in Major League Baseball (MLB) for seven teams.
 Gonzalez spent his best years with the Arizona Diamondbacks and was one of the most popular players in the organization's history.
-His game-winning hit in Game 7 of the 2001 World Series against New York Yankees closer Mariano Rivera clinched the Diamondbacks' first and only World Series championship to date.
+His game-winning hit in Game 7 of the 2001 World Series against New York Yankees closer Mariano Rivera clinched the Diamondbacks' first and only World Series championship.
 Gonzalez was a five-time All-Star and won a Silver Slugger Award in 2001.
 In addition to good power (354 career home runs), Gonzalez was known as an exceptional gap hitter.
 His 596 career doubles currently rank 19th on the all-time MLB list.

 After retiring from baseball in 2008, Gonzalez joined the Diamondbacks' front office in 2009 as a special assistant to the president.
 The following year, the team retired his uniform number #20, making him the first player so honored by the Diamondbacks.

-Early years
+Early life

 Gonzalez grew up in the West Tampa neighborhood of Tampa, Florida in a Cuban-American household.
 He graduated from Thomas Jefferson High School in 1985 along with childhood friend Tino Martinez.

+College career

 After high school, he attended the University of South Alabama, where he earned Baseball America's All-Freshman Second Team honors.
 He was drafted by the Houston Astros in the fourth round of the 1988 amateur draft.
 Gonzalez played American Legion Baseball for Post 248.
 Other Post 248 alumni include Lou Piniella, Tony La Russa, Tino Martinez, and Gary Sheffield.

 Professional career

-Houston Astros (1990–1995)
+Houston Astros (1988–1995)

+Gonzalez was drafted by the Houston Astros in the 4th round of the 1988 June draft.
+After signing, he was assigned to the short-season Class A Auburn Astros of the New York–Penn League, where Kenny Lofton, the Astros' 17th-round pick in 1988, was also making his pro debut.
+Gonzalez hit .312 with 5 home runs and 10 doubles in 39 games for Auburn before being promoted to the Asheville Tourists to finish the season.

 Gonzalez made his major league debut on September 4, 1990.
 He finished the rest of the 1990 season with four hits (two doubles).
 The year of 1991 became the first full season of Gonzalez's career.
 During 1991, he batted .254 with 13 home runs and 69 RBI.
 In 1992, he batted .243 with 10 home runs and 55 RBI.
 In 1993, he batted .300 with 15 home runs, 72 RBI, and an NL leading 10 sacrifice flies.
 In 1994, he batted .273 with eight homers and 67 RBI.
 His 1995 season began with a .258 batting average, six homers and 35 RBI.